-When you click on you get an open file dialog box.
+When you click on μ you get an open file dialog box.
 In this box you can search for the files you want to use.
 You can choose other file-types when you click on the files of types listbox.
 When you have selected the microdata-file a suggestion for the metafile is given but only when this file exists.
+The data file can be fixed format, free format (with defined separator) or 'FreeWithMeta' format.
+Data files in the FreeWithMeta format (with variable names specified in the headings over the columns of data) can be generated from SAS.
+If this input format is used, a first version of the metadata file can be generated automatically by μ -ARGUS by pressing the Generate button (in the Specify metadata window) after the data have been read into the program.